 - Start talking about it on social media/building your social following.

 - Run a competition (tie the winner announcement into your launch).

 - Find a newsworthy hook and get a press release into circulation.

-- Use tools like Quora and Reddit to find people with a problem you’re soon going to be able to solve, and turn them into prospects.
+- Use the best tools for startups to find people with a problem you’re soon going to be able to solve, and turn them into prospects.

 It can also help to…